USS Aucilla: Last voyage and disposal

 At that time, the oiler began a tender availability as well as a leave and upkeep period preparatory to overseas movement.
 Aucilla stood out of Norfolk on 23 September; and, on 3 October she relieved at Rota.
 After almost five months fueling the ships of the 6th Fleet and making port visits throughout the Mediterranean, Aucilla departed Rota late in March 1969.
 She arrived back in Norfolk on 5 April.
 After the usual post-deployment standdown, the oiler began normal operations out of Norfolk.
 For the next 14 months, the ship cruised the waters along the eastern seaboard and the West Indies in support of the ships of the Atlantic Fleet.
 Aucilla returned to Norfolk from her last voyage early in July 1970.

 In the middle of September 1970, she began preparations for inactivation.
-Aucilla was placed out of commission at Norfolk on 18 December 1970 being commanded by the senior ranking official on board at the time MMCM William F. Rember of FMAG (Fleet Maintenance Assistance Group).
+Aucilla was placed out of commission at Norfolk on 18 December 1970 being commanded by the senior ranking official on board at the time MMCM William F. Remember of FMAG (Fleet Maintenance Assistance Group).
 On 7 October 1971, she was transferred to the Maritime Administration for berthing with its James River, Virginia, facility.
 Her name was struck from the Navy List on 1 December 1976.
 She was subsequently withdrawn from MARAD twice for further stripping, and last returned to MARAD on 21 August 1985.
 Sold on 27 April 1992, she was scrapped on 25 October 1992.